keystonejs/keystone/docs/guides/mutation-lifecycle.md

 During this stage, all pending backlinks which need to be updated on referenced lists are resolved.
 This involves performing an `updateMutation` on the referenced list, performing either a `connect` or `disconnect` operation on the referenced relationship field.

-Unlike the [Resolve relationship] step, this operation will only ever nest one level deep.
+Unlike the `Resolve relationship` step, this operation will only ever nest one level deep.

 It can still result in either an `AccessDeniedError` or `ValidationFailureError`.

-As with [Resolve relationship], the nested `AfterChange` hooks will be returned an added to the stack of deferred hooks for this mutation.
+As with `Resolve relationship`, the nested `AfterChange` hooks will be returned an added to the stack of deferred hooks for this mutation.

 #### 8. After Operation (`create/update/delete`)

-The `afterChange` and `afterDelete` hooks are only executed once all database operations for the mutation have been completed and the transaction has been finalised.
+The `afterChange` and `afterDelete` hooks are only executed once all database operations for the mutation have been completed and the transaction has been finalized.
 This means that the database is in a consistent state when this hook is executed.
 It also means that if there is a failure of any kind during this hook, the operation will still be considered complete, and no roll back will be performed.